marschall/hibernate-array-types/README.md

 * Works only with native queries.
 * HSQLDB and Oracle require custom SQL syntax.
 * Supporting Oracle requires different classes and the creation of custom database types.
-* Primitive types are only supported on Oracle and PostgresSQL and requires different classes.
+* Primitive types are only supported on Oracle and PostgresSQL and require different classes.
 * Does not work with the following databases as yet do not support SQL arrays:
   * Derby
   * Firebird